 Leaving a legacy: Reviewing your beneficiaries

-You work hard and save diligently to build your retirement funds.
-Don’t overlook protecting what you’ve worked hard to build—and making sure your savings are distributed according to your wishes if anything happens to you.
+You work hard to build your retirement savings.
+Protect what you’ve built—make sure your savings are distributed according to your wishes if anything happens to you.

 What is a beneficiary?